 Course accredited by Institute for Meridian Psychotherapy for

 Possibility of registration with certain other UK professional

 and psychotherapy.
-Enrolment for this course is suspended and NEW
+Enrolment for this course is temporarily suspended and NEW

 courses are being introduced.
 Please contact us so we can keep you